VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

        .. code-block:: bash

-           vctl rabbitmq list-federation-parameters
+           vctl rabbitmq list-federation-links
-           NAME                         URI
+           NAME                         STATUS
-           upstream-volttron2-volttron amqps://volttron2:5671/volttron?cacertfile=/home/volttron/vhome/test_fed/certificates/federation/volttron2_ca.crt&certfile=/home/volttron/vhome/test_fed/certificates/federation/volttron2.volttron1.federation.crt&keyfile=/home/volttron/vhome/test_fed/certificates/private/volttron1.federation.pem&verify=verify_peer&fail_if_no_peer_cert=true&auth_mechanism=external&server_name_indication=volttron2
+           upstream-volttron2-volttron  running

      Copy the upstream link name and run the below command to remove it.

        .. code-block:: bash

-         vctl rabbitmq remove-federation-parameters upstream-volttron2-volttron
+         vctl rabbitmq remove-federation-links upstream-volttron2-volttron
+         Do you wish to delete certificates as well?
+[Y/n] y Removing certificate paths from VOLTTRON_HOME and from the config file

 .. note::

-    These commands only remove the federation parameter from RabbitMQ and certificate entries from rabbitmq_federation_config.yml on the publisher node.
-    `It does not remove the actual certificates.` Rerunning the federation command for same setup will reuse the existing certificates.
+    These commands removes the federation parameter from RabbitMQ, deletes the certificates from VOLTTRON_HOME and certificate entries from rabbitmq_federation_config.yml on the publisher node.
+The remote admin must delete the remote certificates through admin web interface.
+If you need to rerun the federation command again for the same setup, then a fresh CSR request is made to the remote instance.
-    If you need to rerun the federation command again for the same setup and need to create fresh certificates, then you will need to manually remove public and private certificates.
-    Private certificates will be in
-    $VOLTTRON_HOME/certificates/private.
-Public certificates will be in two directories:
-    $VOLTTRON_HOME/certificates/federation and $VOLTTRON_HOME/certificates/certs.
-    Further, you should request the remote instance admin to delete earlier generated certificates through admin web interface  before a new CSR is sent for approval.
+    The remote admin has to approve the new request as before.